BonsaiDen/JavaScript-Garden/doc/this.md

 When `method` gets called on a instance of `Bar`, `this` will now refer to that instance.

-### Best practices
+### In conclusion

-Understand the exact workings of `this` and not trying to work around them is a requirement for writing efficient, well designed code that can make use of features such as [prototypical inheritance](#prototype) and [closures](#closures).
+Understand the exact workings of `this` and **not** trying to work around them is a requirement for writing efficient and well designed code, that can make use of features such as [prototypical inheritance](#prototype) and [closures](#closures).